 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

 Software represents the portfolio's largest allocation, as many companies within the sector have durable business models and attractive valuations.
-We particularly favor the infrastructure and applications software industries.
-We retained a large allocation to hardware, which offers exposure to innovative computing and entertainment products.
-Personal computer growth remains sluggish but trends appear favorable.
-Our exposure to media includes many companies benefiting from the increased global penetration of Internet connectivity and adoption of online services.
-We also have an overweight versus our benchmark in semiconductors, as we believe the growth in smartphones and tablet computers should benefit the digital semiconductor industry, where we have a large concentration.
+We particularly favor companies in the infrastructure and systems software industries.
+We continue to have a large allocation in media, where we have a high concentration in Internet companies that should benefit from the continued shift to online services.
+We reduced our allocation to hardware amid slowing sales in certain markets.
+We increased our allocation to semiconductors, as we believe the growth in smartphones and tablet computers should benefit the digital semiconductor industry.